Feyerabend/cc/ch05/addition/language/README.md

-## Philosphical Questions on Language
+## Philosophical Questions on Language

 I have a background in analytic philosophy, and it has strong connections to computing.
 Analytical philosophy treats many philosophical problems as problems about language, or at